About the successful candidate

 - A close-knit team of professionals who work in a supportive and inspirational environment.

 - An outstanding learning community that engages pupils and develops positive attitudes to learning.

 - The opportunity to be involved in wider-school life through trips, clubs, collapsed timetable days, Duke of Edinburgh etc.

 - A comprehensive CPD package with opportunities for individual development and development of knowledge linked to good autism practice

 - A commitment to ‘Healthy Working Lives’ through a comprehensive trust Employee Assistance programme

 - Small class sizes, usually of 8-10 learners

-The role of Autism SEND Teacher is an exciting role working at our Calne Site.
+The role of Autism SEND Maths Teacher is an exciting role working within either our Phase 3 team at our Calne Site.
 The core purpose of the role is to develop and deliver a holistic academic, social communication and life skills curriculum for our pupils with autism.

 It is a unique opportunity for the successful candidate to create a developmental learning experience that not only enables the pupils to develop within our setting but maximises opportunities to develop the skills for a ‘safe, independent life’ using autism enablement structures and systems.

 The role requires the successful candidate to have an understanding/commitment to understanding the theories of autism and how they can be applied in practice to meet individual need; in addition to creativity, flexibility, resilience and a commitment to meeting the needs of our pupils through innovative provision and pedagogy.